smoscar/fbcp-ili9341/README.md

+## Notes on this fork

-This fork is currently in development, but intended to accomplish 2 new things:
+This fork (currently early in development) is intended to accomplish 2 new things:

 1) Add support for the GC9307-based circular display, as shown here: https://www.alibaba.com/product-detail/Small-IPS-Round-LCD-Module-1_62550674738.html

 2) Add functionality to split the source video feed into top and bottom halves, sending each half to a different display which are both connected to SPI0 but on different chip select lines (CE0 and CE1).
 Think of this as adding support for 2-player split screen games, where each player's view is sent to different screens; for VR games, sending halves of the video to the left and right eye displays; or for any other application which wants to control two different SPI-based displays at the same time on the Raspberry Pi.

-Progress so far:
+### Progress so far:

 1) GC9307 display support tested and (basically) working!
    - Custom GC9307 display files added (GC9307.h and GC9307.cpp)